 Arizona Theatre Company productions, including classic and contemporary play and musicals, and new works, are presented in Tucson and Phoenix.
 ATC runs outreach and educational programs, including schools and summer programs, and community events.

 Ballet Arizona is a professional ballet company that creates, performs, and teaches both classical and contemporary ballet and reaches more than 35,000 children each year through its education and community-outreach programs.

-Childsplay is a Tempe-based professional theatre company whose chosen audience is children.
+Childsplay is a Tempe-based professional theatre company whose chosen audience is families and children.
 Childsplay features touring productions in hundreds of Arizona schools, in-house productions for family audiences, and an on-site academy of theatre classes.

 The 48,000-square-foot Children’s Museum of Phoenix, designed for children through age 10, offers more than 300 play experiences in a historic school building as well as an art studio, music, yoga, and math and science classes.

 The Desert Botanical Garden showcases more than 50,000 desert plants, including cactus, succulents and wildflowers, along five thematic outdoor trails among the Papago Buttes in Phoenix, while also hosting art exhibitions, events, and classes.

 The Heard Museum in Phoenix is dedicated to the advancement of Indian art through its collections, exhibitions, educational programming and festivals, providing visitors with a distinctive perspective about the art of Native people, especially from the Southwest.

 The Mesa Arts Center is home to four theaters presenting live entertainment and performances, from Broadway to comedy, five art galleries showcasing visual-art exhibitions, and 14 art studios for education, set in downtown Mesa.